Out of the Cold Community Association runs a low-barrier supported housing community in Halifax.

-We believe strongly that shelters are a stop-gap measure to address homelessness and that every one of us has the right to safe, healthy, and affordable housing.
+Our support is human-centered and grounded in harm reduction because every one of us has the right to safe, healthy and affordable housing.

-Out of the Cold shelter supports individuals (16+) and couples of all genders who are experiencing homelessness and a variety of barriers to housing.
+Out of the Cold is no longer a seasonal shelter; we now provide permanent dignified housing for individuals (16+) of all genders who experience a variety of barriers to housing.

-Possible barriers include poverty, criminalization, racism, transphobia, homophobia, food insecurity, inadequate access to physical & mental health supports, challenges & stigma associated with alcohol and substance use and varying levels of ability and life skills.
+These barriers may include poverty, criminalization, racism, transphobia, homophobia, food insecurity, inadequate access to physical & mental health supports, challenges & stigma associated with alcohol and substance use, and varying levels of ability and life skills.

 Our services are grounded in harm reduction.

-Harm reduction is the non-judgemental provision of resources and support to people who use drugs or alcohol.
-By practicing harm reduction at our shelter, we can minimize negative consequences associated with drug and alcohol use and offer a stigma-free environment.
+Harm reduction is the non-judgemental provision of resources and support to people who use substances or alcohol.
+By practicing harm reduction at our shelter, we can minimize negative consequences associated with substance and alcohol use and offer a stigma-free environment.

 While we do this work in support of our unhoused neighbours, it’s essential that we are mindful that we seek to provide shelter and address the housing crisis in Mi’kma’ki, the traditional and unceded territory of the Mi’kmaq people.
 While many of our neighbours are unhoused or struggling with precarious housing, we acknowledge the disproportionate barriers that ongoing colonization efforts and white supremacy create and maintain in the search for safe, secure, affordable housing for Black, Indigenous and People of Colour (BIPOC).